Skip to content

 bash

-uv run python benchmark_salib.py
+uv run --extra dev benchmark_salib.py

 It first runs correctness checks (Ishigami function, exact match with SALib), then prints the timing table above.
 Your numbers will vary by hardware.